CatalystAUInf/Mahara/docs/Manage.md

 with a different size, and change your config to point to that.
 To get a different size database you'll need to:

-  1. [Place your Moodle site into maintenance mode](https://docs.moodle.org/34/en/Maintenance_mode).
+  1. [Place your Mahara site into maintenance mode](https://docs.mahara.org/34/en/Maintenance_mode).
 You can do this either via the web interface or the command line on the controller VM.
   2. Perform an SQL dump of your database.
 See above for more details.
   3. Create a new Azure database of the size you want inside your existing resource group.
-  4. Using the details in your /moodle/html/moodle/config.php create a new user and database matching the details in config.php.
+  4. Using the details in your /mahara/html/mahara/config.php create a new user and database matching the details in config.php.
 Make sure to grant all rights on the db to the user.
-  5. On the controller instance, change the db setting in /moodle/html/moodle/config.php to point to the new database.
+  5. On the controller instance, change the db setting in /mahara/html/mahara/config.php to point to the new database.
-  6. Take Moodle site out of maintenance mode.
+  6. Take Mahara site out of maintenance mode.
   7. Once confirmed working, delete the previous database instance.

 How long this takes depends entirely on the size of your database and